Preparing for the French B1 Level Exam: A Comprehensive Guide

 Yes you can by taking the class and self-study

 TEF is the French fluency test for non-native speakers awarded by CCIP.
-Students are required to get admitted to the universities and is recognized by the federal government of Canada as fluent in the immigration process
+Students are required to get admitted to universities and is recognized by the federal government of Canada as fluent in the immigration process

 6 Is it possible to learn French in six months, B1?